Nutrition During Pregnancy

 • Omega-3 Fatty Acids (DHA & EPA): Promote brain and visual development.

-• Vitamin A: Crucial for cellular differentiation and immune function (excessive intake
+• Vitamin A: Crucial for cellular differentiation and immune function (excessive intake should be avoided due to teratogenic risks).

 • Iodine: Supports fetal thyroid function and neurological development.